NVIDIA/nvmath-python/docs/sphinx/installation.rst

           provide the path to an alternate shared object which implements the FFTW3 (non-guru) API. ``LD_LIBRARY_PATH`` should be set properly to include this library if it is not already in the PATH.

+   * - ``conda install -c conda-forge nvmath-python-distributed``
+     - Install nvmath-python along with all MGMN optional dependencies (packages for mpi4py, NVSHMEM, cuFFTMp, MPI, ...) to support multi-GPU multi-node APIs.

+       **Note**: conda-forge provides a pass-through MPI package variant that may be used in order to use a system-installed MPI instead of the conda-forge-provided MPI implementations.

 **Notes**: